robstave/Meowcards/cards/go/go-qz2-a.md

 What makes Go interfaces particularly powerful?

-A) Implicit implementation and duck typing
+- A. Implicit implementation and duck typing
-B) Multiple inheritance support
+- B. Multiple inheritance support
-C) Automatic method generation
+- C. Automatic method generation
-D) Runtime type checking
+- D. Runtime type checking

 ### Back

-**A) Implicit implementation and duck typing**
+**A. Implicit implementation and duck typing**

 Go interfaces are satisfied implicitly - if a type has the required methods, it implements the interface.
 This enables flexible, loosely-coupled designs and easy testing.